-With the Euros in full swing, it’s difficult to escape football at the moment.
+With the return of the Premier League, it’s difficult to escape football at the moment.
 Whether you’re football mad or a reluctant watcher, you might want to make the most of your football watching.
-Here’s how you can make money watching football.
+Here’s how you can get paid to watch football – the dream for a lot of people.

 It would be very easy to simply say ‘create a passive income stream’.
 But, that wouldn’t make an interesting or original post.
-Although I would recommend considering doing this if you haven’t already.
+Although, of course, I would recommend considering doing this if you haven’t already.
 It’s a great way to top up your income and can help protect you in a financial emergency or if you lose your job unexpectedly.

-Instead, I’ll run through some ways you can make money while watching football that are directly related to the sport.
+But for this post, I’ll run through some ways you can get paid to watch football that are directly related to the sport.

 - Can you make money watching football?